-- Add the onions, zucchini and mushrooms to the nonstick, and cook for about 7 minutes, or until softened.
+- Add the onions (1/2 *halved + sliced*), cut into moon shapes zucchini (2 large) and sliced mushrooms (8 Ounces) to the nonstick, and cook for about 7 minutes, or until softened.

-- Add the garlic, ginger to the nonstick and cook for another 2 minutes, or until garlic is fragrant.
+- Add minced garlic (3 cloves), minced ginger (1 tablespoon) to the nonstick and cook for another 2 minutes, or until garlic is fragrant.

-- Add sesame oil, 1 Tablespoon soy sauce, Thai chilis, and chicken to the pan, and stir together with veggies.
+- Add sesame oil (1 teaspoon), soy sauce (1 tablespoon), Thai chilis (2), and chicken to the pan, and stir together with veggies.

 - Sprinkle with sliced green onions and sesame seeds.
 Enjoy!